-Stated income loans allow borrowers to simply state their monthly income on a mortgage application instead of verifying the actual amount by furnishing pay stubs or tax returns.
+In short, stated income loans allow borrowers to simply state their monthly income on a mortgage application instead of verifying the actual amount by furnishing pay stubs and/or tax returns.

 This simplified method was originally intended for self-employed borrowers with complicated tax schedules, but has recently become more widespread, often because borrowers find it that much easier to qualify for a loan by stating their income.